-Self-declaration vs Notified Body: choosing your route
+Self-declaration vs Notified Body: when is an NB needed?

 Guide · Conformity assessment module choice

-Section titled “The fundamental question”For a given product, the manufacturer first identifies the applicable directives, then for each one selects a conformity assessment module from the list that directive authorises.
-Most electronic directives (EMC, LVD, RoHS) offer only module A: no choice to make.
-The RED offers A, A1, B+C and H. Sectoral high-risk directives (medical, ATEX, pressure, lifts) impose Notified Body involvement above certain product classes.
+Section titled “When is a Notified Body mandatory?”For a given product, the manufacturer first identifies the applicable directives, then for each one selects a conformity assessment module from the list that directive authorises.
+LVD and RoHS offer only module A: no choice to make.
+The EMC Directive offers A or B+C, the RED offers A, B+C and H (no A1 variant).
+Sectoral high-risk directives (medical, ATEX, pressure, lifts) impose Notified Body involvement above certain product classes.

 The practical question is therefore twofold: am I in a case where a Notified Body is mandatory, and if not, is it worth involving one voluntarily?